 About 45 percent of Americans are financially insecure, most of them living from paycheck to paycheck.
 One unforeseen car accident, one trip to the emergency room, one lost job will throw their lives into economic turmoil.

 The United States cannot claim to be a moral leader when so many Americans have so little and so few have so much.
-That is not what America is supposed to be about.

 While the rapid rise in income and wealth inequality is morally repugnant, it also is causing tremendous damage to the economy.
 About 70 percent of the economy is dependent on Americans buying goods and services.
 Since 1999, however, the typical middle-class family has seen its income go down by more than $5,000 after adjusting for inflation.
 That's $5,000 less to spend in restaurants, grocery stores, clothing shops, theatres, pharmacies and other businesses each and every year.
 When the middle class has less money to spend, businesses hire fewer workers, cut wages, eliminate pensions, and ship more jobs overseas.